onkelbeh/HomeAssistantRepository/README.md

 - Publish my ESPHome Configurations
 - Remove support for Python 3.6 in the mid of December
 - Add support for Python 3.8 in a new dev branch
-- Add libraries if i need it or someone asks for
+- Add libraries if I need it or someone asks for
 - Create a mechanism to check [requirements_all.txt](https://raw.githubusercontent.com/home-assistant/home-assistant/dev/requirements_all.txt) against this repo.
 - Write an installation page for the home-assistant.io Documentation an get it added.
 - Convince more people to not run Home Assistant with Docker (see https://xkcd.com/1988/)